Bus row: Priyanka's aide, UP Cong chief booked for 'forgery'

-Police here on Tuesday booked Uttar Pradesh Congress president Ajay Kumar Lallu and the personal secretary to party leader Priyanka Gandhi Vadra over a list of buses to ferry stranded migrant workers back to the state.
-Lallu, Vadra's personal secretary Sandeep Singh and others were charged with forgery in an FIR registered at the Hazratganj police station here, an official spokesperson said.
+Police on Tuesday booked Uttar Pradesh Congress president Ajay Kumar Lallu and a personal secretary to party leader Priyanka Gandhi Vadra over a list of 1,000 buses to ferry stranded migrant workers back to the state.
+Lallu, Vadra's personal secretary Sandeep Singh and others were charged with cheating and forgery in an FIR registered at the Hazratganj police station here.

-The case was registered on a complaint by Road Transport Officer (RTO) R P Trivedi, the spokesman said.
-Uttar Pradesh government had claimed that the list of 1,000 buses offered by the Congress to transport migrant workers contained registration numbers of two-wheelers, cars and three wheelers.
+The case was registered on a complaint by Road Transport Officer (RTO) R P Trivedi, a government spokesperson said.
+The Uttar Pradesh government claimed that the list of buses offered by the Congress to transport migrant workers contained registration numbers of two-wheelers, cars and three wheelers.

+Also, many buses in the list did not have a valid fitness certificate and insurance papers, the state government said amid a war of words with the Congress.
+The FIR was lodged under sections 420, 467 and 468 of the Indian Penal Code, relating to cheating and forgery of documents.

+"Of the list of 1,000 buses submitted by Priyanka Gandhi Vadra, 79 would only have invited mishaps as they are totally unfit,” a government spokesman said.
+There were 297 buses whose fitness and insurance certificates had expired, he said.

 ALSO READ